-Call the emergency telephone numbers if you need help immediately in a lifethreatening situation.
+Call the emergency telephone numbers if you need help immediately in a life-threatening situation.
 For example, you should dial 911 if a crime is in progress, someone is badly injured or ill, there is a fire or you fear for your life.

 For non-emergencies you should call the non-emergency telephone number for the local police station or campus police.
-For example, if a car is blocking your driveway, or to report vandalism, if your car was damaged in the parking lot.
+For example, if a car is blocking your driveway, someone broke into your apartment but is no longer there or to report vandalism.